The Quantum Frontier

 Texas is better positioned than many observers recognize.
 Scott Aaronson, one of the world’s top quantum scientists, assesses the Texas quantum ecosystem as stronger than Colorado’s program, which itself is one of the most successful in the nation.
 House Bill 4751, the Texas Quantum Initiative Act, signed into law in June 2025, established a formal state framework for quantum investment.

-This paper recommends a workforce-first, fiscally conservative approach to deploy existing mechanisms, including the Governor’s University Research Initiative and the Texas University Fund, to build quantum talent and enable the continuation of the Texas Miracle.
+This paper recommends a workforce-first, fiscally conservative approach to deploy existing mechanisms, including the Governor’s University Research Initiative and the Texas University Fund, to build quantum talent and sustain the Texas Miracle.

 Figure 1